TritonDataCenter/rfd/rfd/0047/README.md

 ## Other stuff

 After an `mdu` implementation it should be easier to poke around looking for particularly heavy usage areas where we need spend effort.

-E.g. log updates, crash dumps.
+- logs: /{admin,Joyent_Dev}/stor/logs
+  JoshC suggested moving these, at least for the nightly and staging envs, to the Staging Manta.
+- sdc data dumps: /{admin,Joyent_Dev}/stor/sdc
+  JoshC suggested moving these, at least for the nightly and staging envs, to the Staging Manta.